sholtomaud/phd/Literature Review/litrev.md

 # Approaches to Risk

-risk-related patterns, which are based on the properties of the source of risk; on the other hand situation-related patterns

 The concept of risk and risk management can hold different significance depending on worldview, perception and requirements.
 It can be perceived as acceptable or unacceptable, where the risk of an event for one person can outweigh any potential gains from that event as seen in the eyes of another person.
 Many approaches use methods for both/either qualitative and quantitative assessments, the latter of which can become increasingly complex when more details are included.
 However for both qualitative and quantitative methods the general Risk ($\mathit{\bar{R}}$) is defined as a combination of Consequence ($\mathit{C}$) and the Probability of some event X ($\mathit{P}(\mathit{X})$) [@ferguson_risk_1998, @qwc_underground_2012, p.Apx-92], expressed through the formula:

 $$ \begin{aligned}